prism-zip/prism-dictation/docs/readme-ydotool.rst

 To simulate typing, the program needs access to your ``/dev/uinput`` device.
-By default, this requires root privileges every time you run ``ydotool``, so you'd have to enter your password every time you run ``nerd-dictation``.
+By default, this requires root privileges every time you run ``ydotool``, so you'd have to enter your password every time you run ``prism-dictation``.

 To avoid that, you can give the program permanent access to the input device by adding your username to the ``input`` user group on your system and giving the group write access to the ``uinput`` device.